 In the dynamic landscape of modern business, effective Product Management has emerged as a cornerstone of success for organizations striving to stay competitive and innovative.
 As the role of a Product Manager continues to evolve, the need for comprehensive frameworks and methodologies to guide their endeavors has become increasingly paramount.
-At AltUni, we understand the pivotal role product managers play, which is why we offer a comprehensive Certificate Program in Product Management.
+At AltUni, we understand the pivotal role product managers play, which is why we offer a comprehensive Certificate Program in Product Management with Gen AI.
 But before we delve into the details of our program, let's embark on a journey through the world of product management frameworks.

 Understanding Product Management Frameworks